elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/http-workflows.md

 ```

 When the app is running, take note of the URL it is listening on.
 For example: `http://localhost:5085`.
-To invoke the weather forecast controller, navigate to `http://localhost:5085/weatherforecast`, which should produce output similar to the following:
+To invoke the weather forecast controller, navigate to `http://localhost:5085/weatherforecast`, which should produce output similar to the following (simplified for clarity):

 ```json
 [